christides11/Network-Management-System/api/README.md

 ## How to use:
 1. Use JavaScript native Fetch API or install [Axios](https://axios-http.com/docs/example).
-2. Create an method like the examples below to retrieve data.
+2. Create a method like the examples below to retrieve data.
 3. Start the server.
-CD into the `api` directory and type `flask run`. 👍 Great!
-The server should be running on a PORT on your computer
+CD into the `api` directory and type `python app.py` to do so. 👍 Great!
+The server should be running on a PORT on your computer.

 Notice that we query from the the URL the server is running on!
 This is where we will make requests